Become One of Our Beneficiaries

 • Organization must have adequate staff/volunteers committed to our event from contract signing through check distribution.
 As part of the agreement, you must have a representative present on behalf of your organization, able to make decisions, at each monthly committee meeting.

-The 2020 Beneficiary Application is now available.
+The 2020 Beneficiary Application is now closed.

 Our 2018 Beneficiaries